buildit-Io/Welcome/README.md

 ```
 Computer-238177:~ user$
 ```
-and can be fiund at the bottom of the IDE when you first start the IDE.
+and can be found at the bottom of the IDE when you first start the IDE.

 If not, you can follow this *general* steps to activate the terminal
 1. Naviagate to the top bar.